Vivekhaz/site_personal/about.md

 You can say hello at vivek dot 22 {at} dartmouth dot edu.

-We can connect at [linkedin.com/in/Vivekhaz](https://linkedin.com/in/vivekhaz), and you can see what I've coding at [github.com/Vivekhaz](https://github.com/Vivekhaz).
+We can connect at [linkedin.com/in/Vivekhaz](https://linkedin.com/in/vivekhaz), and you can see what I've been coding at [github.com/Vivekhaz](https://github.com/Vivekhaz).

 --------------------------------------------------------------------------------